matt-deboer/mpp/README.md

 Discovery
 ---

-Prometheus endpoints can be discovered via the Marathon API, the Kubernetes API, or by providing a static list of endpoints.
+Prometheus endpoints can be discovered via the Marathon API, the Kubernetes API, or by providing an endpoints file which is scanned on a regular interval.

+**Marathon** discovery is configured using:

+- `--marathon-url`: The marathon API endpoint to contact.
+- `--marathon-apps`: A comma-separated list of apps to query for endpoints.
+- `--marathon-principal-secret`: (Optional) A DCOS principal-secret object used to authenticate to Marathon.
+- `--marathon-auth-endpoint`: (Optional) Overrides the auth-endpoint contained within the principal secret object.

+**Kubernetes** discovery is configured using `--kubeconfig` -- the path to the kubeconfig file.

+**endpoints file** discovery is configured using `--endpoints-file` -- the path to a file containing one endpoint per line.

 Selection
 ---